 Otherwise, head north along Fairfax Street to meet one of Alexandria’s first prominent denizens and landowners, the successful Scottish merchant John Carlyle.
 You can’t miss the Carlyle House: this white-stone 18th-century Palladian mansion stands out beautifully against all the brick and cobblestone.

-John Carlyle built this house for his bride, Sarah Fairfax, a daughter of Virginia’s most prominent family (the street is named after them, among many other things in the area).
+John Carlyle built this house for his bride, Sarah Fairfax, a daughter of Virginia’s most prominent family (the street, among many other things in the area, is named after them).
 The Carlyles moved into the mansion in August 1753; the same night, their first son was born.
 “It is a fine beginning,” Carlyle wrote to his brother.
-And it was: Two years later, the house played host to “the Grandest Congress … ever known on the Continent”– General Braddock, the Commander-in-Chief of His Majesty’s Forces in North America, chose the Carlyle House as his headquarters.
+And it was: Two years later, the house played host to “the Grandest Congress … ever known on the Continent”— General Braddock, the Commander-in-Chief of His Majesty’s Forces in North America, chose the Carlyle House as his headquarters.
 It was here that Braddock met with five colonial governors to discuss plans for funding the French-Indian War.
 The colonists were not forthcoming with funds, and the first threats of taxation were thrown by the angry General, hinting at the frictions to come.
-Braddock’s congress is reenacted at the mansion from time to time, along with other events in the house’s 250-year history (regular tours of the house are offered on the hour and half-hour): I always look forward to the candlelit Historical Haunt Tour in October–just in time for Halloween!
+Braddock’s congress is reenacted at the mansion from time to time, along with other events in the house’s 250-year history (regular tours of the house are offered on the hour and half-hour): I always look forward to the candlelit Historical Haunt Tour, a reenactment of John Carlyle’s 1780 funeral, in October–just in time for Halloween.

 Continue north on Fairfax to Cameron St. At 133 N. Fairfax, you will come face to face with the austere Georgian structure of the Bank of Alexandria, the first chartered bank in Virginia.
 The town’s most prominent citizens patronized the bank in Washington’s and Carlyle’s time.
 This building is normally closed to the public, but, some years, you can tour it along with several other historic houses during the early-December Annual Historic Alexandria Candlelight Tours, a fine local tradition.